Hands Nagoya: Recommended Shops and the Most Charming Items!

 article thumbnail image

-In Japanese culture, dragons are revered as powerful deities with dominion over waters and the seas.
+In Japanese culture, dragons are revered as powerful deities that control waters and the seas.
+2024 is the Year of the Dragon.
 Discover 14 shrines, temples, and other locations in Japan where you can immerse yourself in the art, legends, and festivals associated with these mystical creatures.

 Dragons in Japanese Culture